Artem-Ter/api_yamdb/README.md

 The YaMDb project collects users' feedbacks and ratings on movies, books etc.

 Items are divided into categories such as "Books", "Films", "Music".
-The list of categories can be expanded (for example, you can add the category "fine art" or "jewellery").
+The list of categories can be expanded.
-Categories are devideded into genres from the predefined list (for example, Fairy Tale, Rock or Arthouse).
+Categories are devideded into genres from the predefined list.
 Only the administrator can add new categories and genres.

 Users may add reviews and ratings.